Josephson's effect in the Schwarzschild background: Introduction

 Our third objective is to analyze SQUID interferometry \cite{Jaklevic:1964ysq} in a loop whose arms lie at different radii.
 Flux quantization on a static slice has its familiar form and is insensitive to \(\alpha\).
-Consequently, in a vertical SQUID, the two junction phases can evolve at different rates for equal proper biases, but the DC interference pattern in external flux is \emph{not} translated by gravity at linear order; instead, the envelope is slightly deformed and the overall amplitude rescales.
+Consequently, in a vertical SQUID, the two junction phases can evolve at different rates for equal proper biases, but the DC interference pattern in external flux is not translated by gravity at linear order; instead, the envelope is slightly deformed, and the overall amplitude rescales.
 Under RF drive from infinity, any apparent lobe translation is governed by differential propagation phases (geometric plus Shapiro).
 Redshift alone does not shift the step loci when both the bias and the drive are specified at infinity.
 Closely related interferometric effects have been analyzed in relativistic settings, where gravitational and inertial phases enter loop constraints; our treatment isolates the static redshift piece and clarifies when apparent lobe translations arise from propagation phases rather than redshift itself \cite{Anandan:1981zd,Anandan_1984}.
-Interference shifts under RF drive are further constrained by propagation phases, including geometric path differences and Shapiro time delay \cite{Shapiro:1964uw,Possel:2019zbu}, while gravitational Aharonov–Bohm–type phases have been analyzed and observed in atomic platforms \cite{Overstreet:2021hea,Chiao:2023ezj}.
+Interference shifts under RF drive are further constrained by propagation phases, including geometric path differences and Shapiro time delay \cite{Shapiro:1964uw,Possel:2019zbu}, while gravitational Aharonov-Bohm-type phases have been analyzed and observed in atomic platforms \cite{Overstreet:2021hea,Chiao:2023ezj}.
+Also, a kind of Josephson junction is formed in the vicinity of the throat of a traversable wormhole \cite{Takeuchi:2021kjv}.

 Conceptually, we emphasize two methodological choices.
 First, we formulate everything on static hypersurfaces with the induced metric \(\gamma_{ij}\).
 All transport statements are then expressed as hypersurface fluxes constructed from \(j^\mu\).
 Second, we use the Killing symmetry to define the quantities that an asymptotic observer would measure.
 This is natural in Schwarzschild and keeps the analysis coordinate independent.
 No numerical evolution is required.